cogeotiff/rio-tiler/docs/v2_migration.md

 #### Alpha band

 Since the first version, rio-tiler returns a tuple of **(data, mask)** in most of the `reading` function.
-This design was made early and without thinking about dataset with an alpha channel, which resulted in issue like [#126](https://github.com/cogeotiff/rio-tiler/pull/126), where an user get a 4 bands data array + a mask (instead of 3 bands + mask).
-In *rio-tiler=2.*, when no `indexes` options is passed, we remove the alpha channel from the output data array.
+This design was made early and without thinking about datasets with an alpha channel, which resulted in issues like [#126](https://github.com/cogeotiff/rio-tiler/pull/126), where a user gets a 4 bands data array + a mask (instead of 3 bands + mask).
+In *rio-tiler=2.*, when no `indexes` options are passed, we remove the alpha channel from the output data array.

 ```python
 # v1